stratworld/strat/docsSrc/markdown/User Guide/Building Sources.md

 ## Extern

-Many sources will need to recieve events from the outside world and bring them into the Strat ecosystem.
-Its important that every external event be directed to the correct function without mutation, so Strat provides a special source "Extern" that lets users tell Strat a particular function will handle outside events.
+Many sources will need to receive events from the outside world and bring them into the Strat ecosystem.
+It's important that every external event be directed to the correct function without mutation, so Strat provides a special source "Extern" that lets users tell Strat a particular function will handle outside events.
 Here's an example:

 ```st
 source MySource {